A warm welcome

 I offer confidential and professional counselling for individual adults and couples by telephone, face-to-face or email.
 My approach is called ‘Integrative’, which means that I may use counselling techniques from different theorists during your treatment.
 Examples include Psychodynamic and CBT.

 I am a member of the British Association for Counselling and Psychotherapy (BACP), an accredited member of the National Counselling Society (NCS) and a member of the NHS Directory of Complementary and Alternative Practitioners.
-I also work for NHS Northamptonshire Foundation Trust as an advisor.
+I also work for the NHS as a Psychological Wellbeing Practitioner.

 Diploma in Counselling

 Diploma in Abnormal Psychology

 To make an appointment contact me now on:

 The content of this site is either written by me, or provided by the authors/websites indicated.
 It is not a substitute for obtaining therapy.